donnie-darko-6581/AndroidImageLoaderLib/README.md

 ### **Approach**
+_Note: Used suspend functions in library assuming it is only for android, we should hide this detail to make lib generic across platforms_

 1. Used Android library for dog images fetching
 2. it contains deps for lib like okhttp and retrofit and coroutines